Independent assurance report.

-- Internationally, the involvement of stakeholders is organized at international subsidiary level.
-This takes place in coordination with the central functions at Group level.
-It was found that stakeholders are regularly involved (e.g., through stakeholder dialog days) at the level of selected subsidiaries.
-As of the time of the audit, the international roll-out of the stakeholder involvement strategy had not been completed, but began while the audit was ongoing.
+- At international level, the involvement of stakeholders is organized at subsidiary level.
+Central functions at Group level regularly exchange information with the international subsidiaries.
+It was found that stakeholders are regularly involved (e.g., through inquiries, workshops or dialog formats) at the level of selected subsidiaries.
+The international roll-out of the stakeholder management strategy continued during the reporting period.

 Findings with regard to the AA1000 AccountAbility Principle of materiality:

-- As part of the materiality process, key CR topics are systematically identified with the input of internal and external stakeholders and shown in the materiality matrices within Deutsche Telekom AG's CR Report.
-Within the materiality process, issues relating to Deutsche Telekom AG's three CR categories were evaluated.
-The three CR categories are key pillars of the CR strategy with direct relevance to Deutsche Telekom's core business.
+- As part of the materiality process, key CR topics are systematically identified with the input of internal and external stakeholders and shown in the materiality matrices and in the topics relating to the three action areas within Deutsche Telekom AG's CR Report.

-- As part of central stakeholder involvement, the expectations of individual stakeholder groups are determined in a targeted way, evaluated, and can then be taken into account in CR reporting, further CR communication, and the strategic alignment of the CR department.
+- As part of central stakeholder involvement, the expectations of individual stakeholder groups are determined in a targeted way and evaluated, and can then be taken into account in CR reporting, further CR communication, and the strategic alignment of the CR department.

 Findings with regard to the AA1000 AccountAbility Principle of responsiveness:

-- Our random sample inquiries and the evidence we have acquired show that the processes for responding to stakeholder queries are running correctly.
+- Our random sample inquiries and the evidence we have acquired show that the processes for responding to stakeholder queries are running adequately.

-- It was found that, with the principles of the GRI (Global Reporting Initiative), suitable guidelines on CR reporting are used.
+- It was found that the principles of the GRI were being used, which are suitable for CR reporting.

-- Communication with stakeholder groups uses a number of communication channels and has a balance of topics.
+- Communication with stakeholder groups is carried out via various channels, with a good balance of topics.

 Based on our moderate assurance engagement, nothing has come to our attention that causes us to believe that, in all material respects, the systems and processes established by the Company are unsuitable for fulfilling the AA1000 AccountAbility Principles of inclusivity, materiality and responsiveness.

-Furthermore, nothing has come to our attention that causes us to believe that, in all material respects, the disclosures and pages of the CR Report for calendar year 2010 marked with the symbol have not been prepared in accordance with the criteria of the Sustainability Reporting Guidelines Vol. 3.1 (pp. 7 to 17) of the GRI.
+Furthermore, nothing has come to our attention that causes us to believe that, in all material respects, the disclosures and pages of the CR Report for the 2013 financial year marked with the symbol have not been prepared in accordance with the criteria of the Sustainability Reporting Guidelines Vol. 3.1 (pp. 7 to 17) of the GRI.

 Without qualifying the conclusions of our engagement set out above, we make the following recommendations for the further development of sustainability management and CR reporting: